rch4-org/rch4-org.github.io/content/about_rch4.md

           *   **RCH4:** No

         type: faq_item
-      - question: 'What is the dose form and frequency?
-Can you '
+      - question: What is the dose form and frequency?
+Can you dose at home?
         answer: |
           *   **Riluzole:** Usually oral tablet